Hero Image

 Each college has an Academic Senate sub-committee focused on Distance Education issues.
 Feel free to reach out to the DE Committee Chairs if you have any questions or would like to become more involved.

-Administrative Procedure (AP) 2105 Distance Education (as approved by District Senate on March 15, 2021) details the district practices for online courses.
+Administrative Procedure (AP) 2105 Distance Education - PDF (as approved by District Senate on March 15, 2021) details the district practices for online courses.
 To help Faculty apply AP2105, Regular Substantive Interaction Guidelines (as approved by District Senate on May 24, 2021) have been developed and approved by the DE Committees and Academic Senates at all three colleges.
 Contact your college DE Committee Chair (see links above) if you have any questions.
 Faculty can also contact an Instructional Designer to discuss the requirements and guidelines.

-The ACCJC provides a Checklist for Evaluating Compliance [DOCX] and also a Guide to Institutional Self-Evaluation Improvement and Peer Review (Appendix H) [PDF] that details requirements for equivalent quality, accountability, and focus on student outcomes.
+The ACCJC provides a Checklist for Evaluating Compliance - DOCX and also a Guide to Institutional Self-Evaluation Improvement and Peer Review (Appendix H) - PDF that details requirements for equivalent quality, accountability, and focus on student outcomes.